 Best Distance Learning UX Certificate: UC San Diego

-The University of California at San Diego’s extension school offers an online distance learning Certificate in User Experience Design.
+The University of California at San Diego’s extension school offers online distance learning Certificate in User Experience Design.
 The program emphasizes both the science of research and data collection and the psychological aspects of human-computer interaction.
 The program’s curriculum, which consists of five core courses and at least two electives, is typically completed in two years.
 A portfolio component is required, ensuring that students who complete the program end up with both a well-regarded diploma certificate and several sample projects that can be shown to prospective employers.

-Best for: The UCSD UX design certificate program is best for students who prefer the rigor of a traditional university education but require the convenience of studying online.
+Best for: The UCSD UX design certificate program is best for students who prefer the rigor of traditional university education but require the convenience of studying online.